-This no-bake Christmas Rocky Road is a fun and festive Christmas treat.
-With warming gingerbread and pretty red and green candy it's sure to be a hit this Christmas!
+This easy Gingerbread Rocky Road is a fun and festive no bake Christmas treat.
+Made with warming gingerbread cookies it's sure to be a hit this Christmas!

 Jump to:

 What's the best part about Christmas?
-The food of course!
+The presents?
+No, it's the food of course!
 But between one thing and another it can be a hectic time of year.
-Sometimes you just need something quick, impressive, easy and delicious!
-This festive Xmas rocky road ticks all the boxes.
+Sometimes you need something quick, easy and delicious!
+Enter my festive Christmas rocky road.

-- Make it with store-bought gingerbread for an easy treat, or homemade for something extra special.
+- Make it with store-bought gingerbread cookies for an easy treat, or homemade gingerbread cookies for something extra special.

 Looking for more festive Christmas dessert recipes?
 Why not try making my traditional gingerbread men, White Christmas or Christmas pudding ice cream.
 Merry Christmas!